-Complete all program paperwork before the start of the first workshop session;
+Complete all program paperwork before the start of the first program session;

-Complete all evaluation surveys (pre, mid, and post) and three, 15-minute check-ins with an ARTE team member;
+Complete all evaluation surveys (pre, mid, and post) and two, 20-minute check-ins with an ARTE team member;

-The training program will start on Wednesday, February 23 and end the final week of May.
-As of right now, Youth Voices Lead will primarily take place virtually, with the possibility of an in-person mural creation weekend (two full days) pending COVID-19 restrictions.
-We are currently only seeking applicants who reside in New York City.
+The program will start on Wednesday, February 8 and end the first week of June.
+As of right now, Youth Voices Lead will be a hybrid program, taking place both virtually and in-person whenever possible.
+For this reason, we are currently only seeking applicants who reside in New York City.

-Read what participants from the previous two Youth Voices Lead's cohorts have to say about the program:
+Read what participants from the previous YYL cohorts have to say about the program:

 I will absolutely use this experience in the future!
 The knowledge I've gained and topics I've learned has opened my eyes on issues I would usually overlook because I felt like there could be nothing done.
 That mindset however, was wrong and it's because of ARTE that I realized this.
 Everything I do matters.